Macloserpants/ur-protective-stop-recorder/README.md

 # ur-protective-stop-recorder
 Python program to trigger recording for a camera when Protective Stops occurs.
+Video recording is set to 10s pre-Protective Stop, 5s post-Protective Stop.
+Duration is adjustable at the

 1. Install python via Microsoft Store
 2. (Recommended) Set-up Python Virtual Environment